But what is Quiet Quitting?

-- Are there parts of your job that you’d like to do less of?
+- Are there parts of your job you'd like to do less of?

 Prevention and ongoing communication are always going to be better than cure!

 Quiet quitting is likely a result of employers asking more and more of their employees over time and people feeling like they are being taken advantage of.
-The pandemic’s change to the workplace has contributed to this increase in sentiment.
-The “always online” culture of hybrid and remote working has led to more employees feeling tired and burned out.
+The pandemic's change to the workplace has contributed to this increase in sentiment.
+The "always online" culture of hybrid and remote working has made more employees feel tired and burned out.

 Leadership and culture are critical.
 Care is a fantastic way to engage and connect with people; we know Australian leaders can improve in this area, and you can download the latest Leaders Lab report on the state of the Australian workforce here.

 Creating a supportive, psychologically safe workplace creates a high-performance culture where people can ask for help, creating engaged, productive, high-performing people.
-Providing people with the ability to co-design their roles, contribute to the workplace and work flexibility are great ways to prevent quiet quitting.
+Allowing people to co-design their roles, contribute to the workplace and work flexibility are great ways to prevent quiet quitting.
 Check out other options here.